5.1 Student I.D. and E-Mail

 Found items should be brought to the Administration Office where owners may reclaim them.
 Any item not picked up within 30 days will be donated to a charitable organization or discarded.

 The School currently contracts with BARBRI, a commercial bar review provider, to provide law study materials.
-Access to certain BARBRI study materials, including study outlines and online resources, will be provided to each student in the first semester of enrollment in the JD program, following a sign-up period during which the student will be expected to provide contact information to BARBRI.
+Access to certain BARBRI study materials, including study outlines and online resources, will be provided to each student in the JD Program during their Fall semester and in the second full semester in the HJD Program, following a sign-up period during which the student will be expected to provide contact information to BARBRI.
 Thereafter, from time to time a student will be given access to additional BARBRI materials appropriate for the student’s curriculum.
 Instructors may assign students to read or otherwise engage with BARBRI materials as part of coursework at the School.
 Contact information for a BARBRI representative may be obtained from the Administration Office.
 The School reserves the right to change its bar support services, including the use of a commercial provider.
 At the School’s discretion, the School will pay for such bar support services, including a review course specific to the California Bar Examination, but only if the student actively participates in the School’s bar review program within two administrations of the Bar Examination following the student’s graduation.

 5.9 Other Services